Target Span Detection for Implicit Harmful Content: Conclusion

-In this paper, we formalize the \shorttaskname task and release a new dataset, \dataname, for this purpose.
-For facilitating the research in this area, we also introduce a baseline model, \modelname, to evaluate the task on \shortdataname.
-Our results show that \shortdataname is a challenging dataset that presents several potential research directions.
+In this paper, we introduce a reliable weak labeling approach using a novel pooling-based framework for the challenging implicit target span detection task \shorttaskname.
+The generated dataset using this pooling approach has been released to enhance research in this area.
+We also introduce a baseline model, \modelname, to evaluate the task on \shortdataname.
+Our results show that \shortdataname trained model can achieve comparable performance to the model trained on the human-annotated dataset.
+We also show that \shortdataname is a challenging dataset that presents several potential research directions.

-Although \shortdataname shows strong use cases, we observe that due to the weakly annotated set, the quality is dependent on the quality of the prompt and the LLM.